RainingComputers/ShnooTalk/docs/LanguageGuide.md

 # ShnooTalk language guide

+This doc goes over syntax and features of the ShnooTalk programming language.

 🦄 Emoji in the document indicates notes about missing features and something that might change in the future.

 ## Comments